franklbt/AdaloExtensionPack/AdaloExtensionPack.Core/README.md

 ![cached endpoints](https://i.imgur.com/ZGPUPYQ.png)

-The generated controller can be used as external collection in Adalo in replacement of the original table to improve performances.
+The generated controller can be used as an external collection in Adalo in replacement of the original table to improve performance.
-In this case all the write operations must be done on the table controller to ensure the cache is always up-to-date.
+In this case, all the write operations must be done on the table controller to ensure the cache is always up to date.

-Additionally, the entity list endpoint (GET /tables/some-entities) support OData syntax to select, filter, order and take elements.
+Additionally, the entity list endpoint (GET /tables/some-entities) supports OData syntax to select, filter, order and take elements.
 You can read more on this syntax [here](https://www.odata.org/getting-started/basic-tutorial/#queryData).

 You can access theses cached tables from your client code using this service interface: `IAdaloTableCacheService<SomeEntity>`